Top Gear controversies: Series 2

 After a segment on the 1953 24 Hours of Le Mans, the programme received criticism for damaging a historic Jaguar C-Type valued at £1 million.
 Top Gear responded that they had permission to "drive the car hard" but Adrian Hamilton, the car's owner, and Top Gear's test driver had different ideas on what that meant.

 Series 3

 During the fifth episode of series three, Clarkson crashed a Toyota Hilux into a tree, during a segment in which he attempted to prove the sturdiness and reliability of the truck.
 The tree belonged to the Churchill Parish in Somerset.
 The villagers presumed that the damage had been accidental, or that someone had vandalised the tree, until the Top Gear episode was broadcast.
 After the BBC was contacted, the director of Top Gear admitted guilt and the broadcaster paid compensation.

 Series 5

 The show was criticised by the Mountaineering Council for Scotland when Clarkson drove a Land Rover Discovery to the summit of Cnoc an Fhreiceadain, damaging the terrain as he did so.

 Series 8

-A segment of the van challenge depicted a producer pretending to be an asylum seeker in the back of a van.

 During the news segment of episode 7, Clarkson states the show received 150 complaints over a caravan being set alight for a publicity stunt.